A Prodigal Son Returns

 So he’d taken the job .
 He’d given Rissa a little talk about how some time apart would be good for them, help them know for sure if they were meant to be together.
 She’d taken it well enough, he supposed.
 “So you won’t mind if Jenkins takes me to the Parade of Sails, then,” she had said, her voice needle-sharp and her words just as pointed.

 But Nick had already made up his mind.
 He was a big fan of clean breaks, anyway.
-He’d reassured Rissa that she was free to see whoever she wanted, and when Nick’s case was over, they’d “catch up” and “reevaluate” where the two of them stood with each other.
-He needed a break from the whole lot of them—Jenkins, Rissa, and Marcus.
+He’d reassured Rissa that she was free to see whoever she wanted, and when Nick’s case was over, they’d “catch up” and “reevaluate” where their relationship stood.
+He needed a break from the whole lot of them—Jenkins, Rissa and Marcus.
 As much as he told himself he was back on the rez involuntarily, a small, hidden part of him was relieved to be here.
 Even though he was no longer the same man who’d left this rez behind, he still felt more like himself just being here.

 In this distracted state, Nick walked into the Tribal Headquarters.